-- 1. Purchase: Bruchko by Bruce Olson.
-(ISBN-13: 978-1591859932) Please purchase the novel with the ISBN listed.
-This must be a clean copy. - 2.
-Read: Just read!
-Find a nice quiet area and just read. - 3.
-In-class essay: Upon return in the fall, you will write an in-class essay which will serve as a baseline and driving tool as we begin the writing unit.
-While you are not required to annotate your novel, we encourage you to consider the attached Simple Guide to Text Annotation for extra credit. - 4.
-Simple Guide to Text Annotations: While you are not required to annotate your summer reading, it is a helpful tool as you prepare for the in-class writing assignment over your summer reading.
+- 1. One Pager: You will complete a one-page literary analysis of your novel the first week of school. - 2.
+In-class essay: You will write an in-class essay which will serve as a baseline and driving tool for writing instruction/essays.
+While you are not required to annotate your novel, you are encouraged to consider the attached Simple Guide to Text Annotation. - 4.
+Simple Guide to Text Annotations: While we are not requiring you to annotate your summer reading, it is a helpful tool as you prepare for the inclass writing assignment and one-page literary analysis over your summer reading.
 Marking and highlighting a text is like having a conversation with a book it allows you to ask questions, comment on meaning, and mark events and passages you want to revisit.
 Annotating is a permanent record of your intellectual conversation with the text. - 5.
 What will text annotations do for me?
-Text annotation have several advantages for the reader (you!).
+Text annotation has several advantages for the reader (you!).
 It will: - 1.
 Improve your concentration so you will not become distracted and have to reread the text. - 2.
 Provide an immediate self-check for your understanding of the text's key ideas. - 3.
 Help you remember more. - 4.
 Assist you in getting ready for tests on the material. - 5.
 Negate the need of time spent in rereading the chapters. - 6.
 Help you state ideas in your own words.